 Cupping is believed to aid detoxification, improve blood and energy flow in the body, and have the effect of relaxing even the tightest of muscles.

 For information on how to make an appointment for Chinese Cupping, please click here.

 Acupressure is a wonderful form of Chinese Medicine therapy for those patients who wish to avoid needles.
 It involves applying pressure or massage to various locations on the body that correlate with acupuncture points and meridians (energy pathways).
 The technique is similar in principle to Acupuncture, and involves stimulating the flow of qi (vital energy) and blood by applying physical pressure, with the aim of clearing blockages.
-Dr Nininahazwe often employs this therapy when treating teenagers, children, babies, and those patients who have a fear of needles.
+Dr Nininahazwe often employs this therapy when treating teenagers, children, babies, and those adult patients who have a fear of needles.

 Chinese Dietary Therapy

 Chinese Dietary Therapy involves the choices and application of particular foods with the aim to improve health and enhance health preservation.
 It involves eating particular foods in appropriate amounts, and preparing or cooking foods in a certain way.
 All while keeping in mind the specific health of the individual and the current season or environment.
 Chinese Dietary Therapy is able to be incorporated into everybody's way of life.
 The degree to which it is adapted into an individual's usual cooking and eating routine is entirely up to the patient.

 Chinese Dietary Therapy is frequently included in the advice that Dr Nininahazwe provides during consultation when treating specific conditions.
 If your condition would particularly benefit from Chinese Dietary Therapy advice, it will be provided as part of your holistic treatment.
 A consultation dedicated to Chinese Dietary Therapy can also be arranged upon request.